Fiserv/developer-studio-support/docs/registration.md

 ![Create user account - step 1](../../assets/images/user-account/user-account-create-step-1.png)

-Once your account is created, you will receive a Welcome email with the temporary password that is neccessary to create your account password.
+Once your account is created, you will receive a Welcome email with a temporary password that is neccessary to confirm access to your email and to finish the account creation process.
+After entering the temporary password you will have the ability to set your own custom password.

 ![Create user account - temp password](../../assets/images/user-account/user-account-temp-pw.png)